 Reishi also contains liver-protective or heparo-protective benefits.
 Such benefits could be powerful enough to fight fatty liver diseases.
 Since reishi is considered a detoxifying herb, it can also help protect the kidneys naturally.

 Reishi may work as a prebiotic for the gut which could help feed and sustain beneficial gut bacteria.
 By improving gut health, reishi can help boost metabolism, control weight, and reduce the danger of obesity.
 The supplementation of red reishi has great antioxidant benefits which can also help improve athletic performance.

-It’s a disorder of the nerves that causes people to feel pain even when there isn’t any.
+It’s a disorder of the nerves that cause people to feel pain even when there isn’t any.
 Reishi could someday be possibly considered as one of the most effective botanical solutions for fibromyalgia.

 The Traditional Use of Reishi